 You can’t manage what you don’t measure.

-This is true in business, health, and can even be applied to personal life.
+This is true in business, health, and can even be applied to one’s personal life.

 The fact is unless an individual is able to organize, analyze and process the data they’re working with, reaching an accurate conclusion can be difficult.